prooph/event-sourcing/docs/repositories.md

 It is your job to write something like `Buttercup.Protects` for your model.
 Don't be lazy in this case.

 The event store doesn't know anything about aggregates.
-It is just interested in `Prooph\Common\Messaging\Message events`.
-These events are organized in `Prooph\EventStore\Stream`s.
 A repository is responsible for extracting pending events from aggregates and putting them in the correct stream.
 And the repository must also be able to load persisted events from a stream and reconstitute an aggregate.
 To provide this functionality the repository makes use of various helper classes explained below.

 ## AggregateType

 Each repository is responsible for one `\Prooph\EventSourcing\Aggregate\AggregateType`.

 ## AggregateTranslator